Corporate Governance Policy

 The Board of Directors receives periodic reports with comments on the Company’s financial status.
 As far as interim reports are concerned, the Company follows the deadlines for Oslo Stock Exchange.

 The Board of Directors usually holds six ordinary board meetings a year, evenly distributed over the year.
 Quarterly and annual accounts, and also salary and other remuneration to leading personnel are dealt with at the board meetings.
 In addition, a separate strategy meeting is held.
 Extraordinary board meetings to deal with matters that cannot wait until the next ordinary board meeting are held when required.
 In addition, the Board of Directors has organised the work in a separate auditing committee.
-In 2021, eight meetings were held, compared with ten meetings in 2020.
-In 2021, attendance at the board meetings was 98%, compared with 98% in 2020.
+In 2022, ten meetings were held, compared with eight meetings in 2021.
+In 2022, attendance at the board meetings was 98%, compared with 98% in 2021.

 The main purpose of the auditing committee is to monitor the Company’s internal control systems, quality assurance of the financial reporting and ensuring that the auditor is independent.
 The auditing committee has two members of which one is independent of the Company’s business activities and main shareholders.
 The committee has evaluated the procedures for financial control in the core areas of the Company’s business activities.
 The committee has been informed of the external auditor’s work and the results of this work.

 The Board of Directors conducts an annual evaluation of its work, way of working and expertise.
 The Chairman of the Board conducts an annual appraisal of the CEO in accordance with his job description.